Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Tradeoff between x|y and y

 \subsection{Human and machine translation}

 We now show that human and machine translations show the same tradeoff between \accuracym\ and \fluencym, which correspond to \p{x|y} and \p{y} estimated by an NMT model.

 \textbf{Data.} We analyze 15 translation studies from CRITT TPR-DB (CRITT) that include 13 language pairs \cite{carl2016critt}.
 We also use a subset of the Russian Learner Translator Corpus (RLTC) that has been aligned at the sentence level by \citet{kunilovskaya2023translationese}.
-For machine translation, we use WMT test sets that are annotated with Multidimensional Quality Metrics labels (MTMQM) \citep{freitag2021experts,freitag2021results,zerva2022findings,freitag2023results}.
+For machine translation, we use WMT test sets which include segments of (mostly individual) sentences that are annotated with Multidimensional Quality Metrics labels (MTMQM) \citep{freitag2021experts,freitag2021results,zerva2022findings,freitag2023results}.
 To reduce spurious correlations, we remove duplicate translations and source segments with fewer than four unique translations.
-Additional details are provided in the Appendix.
+Additional details are provided in the appendix.